influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 Optional arguments are enclosed in brackets.

-- `-database <db_name>`: The database to back up.
+- `[ -database <db_name> ]`: The database to back up.
 If not specified, all databases are backed up.

 - `[ -portable ]`: Generates backup files in the newer InfluxDB Enterprise-compatible format.
 Recommended for InfluxDB OSS.

-- `[ -host <host:port> ]`: The host and port to connect to and perform a snapshot of.
-Default value is '127.0.0.1:8088'.
+- `[ -host <host:port> ]`: Host and port for InfluxDB OSS instance .
+Default value is `'127.0.0.1:8088'`.
+Required for remote connections.
+Example: `-host 127.0.0.1:8088`

-- `[ -retention <rp_name> ]`: The retention policy for the backup.
+- `[ -retention <rp_name> ]`: Retention policy for the backup.
 If not specified, the default is to use all retention policies.
+If specified, then `-database` is required.

 - `[ -shard <ID> ]`: Shard ID of the shard to be backed up.
 If specified, then `-retention <name>` is required.